EasyG0ing1/BlockNot/README.md

 ## Millis() Rollover
-I've been contacted by a few people who have expressed concern with possible problems in timing when the Arduino millis() counter rolls over in approximately 50 days after initial power up.
+I've been contacted by a few people who have expressed concern with possible problems in timing when the Arduino millis() counter rolls over at approximately 50 days after initial power up.

-What I can tell you is that this is not a concern at all, since the way that BlockNot uses millis(), your timers will still calculate properly even if millis() rolls over in the duration of a timer.
+What I can tell you is that this is not a concern at all, because of the way that BlockNot uses millis(), your timers will still calculate properly even if millis() rolls over in the duration of a timer.
 I've tested BlockNot using simulated values for millis() to artifically create a rollover scenario and I can tell you that it indeed works properly through a rollover.